frickm/dustingetz.github.com/_posts/2012-04-07-dustins-awesome-monad-tutorial-for-humans-in-python.md

+---
+layout: default
-# Dustin's awesome monad tutorial for humans, in Python
+title: Dustin's awesome monad tutorial for humans, in Python
+---

+# # {{ page.title }}

 *[ed: this is a draft, and progressing pretty rapidly with dramatic changes each iteration. account example from [tumult on hackernews](http://news.ycombinator.com/item?id=1275860)]*